 Plastics have seen phenomenal growth in their manufacture and use since their introduction in 1960.
 Nature isn’t able to cope with such a rapid increase in the use of plastic.
 As a result, most of nature’s bacteria haven’t completely evolved with the enzymes capable of degrading plastic completely.

-But, as the old saying goes, where there’s a will, there’s a way.
+As the old saying goes, where there’s a will, there’s a way.
 In 2016, a team of researchers of the Kyoto Institute of Technology first identified a bacterium (plural: bacteria) Ideonella sakaiensis.
 The bacterium was found at one of the PET bottle recycling facilities in Japan and it could provide the plastic-degrading qualities that humanity needs!

 This isn’t the only bacterium that can accomplish this once-impossible feat.
 There are a few others that can also reduce the polymeric plastic into oligomers (8 monomeric units) and monomers.